Saving lives in childbirth

-While safe births may seem a given to us in the UK, elsewhere in the world a woman dies in childbirth every 2 minutes.
-In rural Africa, both women and newborns are at risk on a daily basis, with no choice but to give birth on a dirt floor far away from hospitals or trained staff.
+Every 2 minutes a mother loses her life due to preventable causes during pregnancy or child birth.
+In rural Uganda, the lives of both women and newborns are at risk on a daily basis, with no choice but to give birth at home on a dirt floor far away from hospitals or trained staff.

-Follow our Humans of Safe Birth Campaign to learn the real life stories of people we’ve helped.
+Visit our Humans of Safe Birth Campaign to read about the real life stories of mothers and fathers we’ve helped so far.

 Contact firstname.lastname@example.org for ideas to help us raise awareness or fundraise.
 Or to become part of our Student Ambassador Scheme click here.